-The 2018 Farm Bill (U.S. Congress, 2018)) gives authority to various USDA agencies to advance systems that reduce and mitigate greenhouse gases and climate change.
-This assistance includes programs and funding which can be used to provide farmers and ranchers with information, technical resources and funding to make ecologically sound choices that address climate change.
-Below we show how USDA can use that authority to help farmers sequester carbon and reduce greenhouse gas emissions.
+The 2018 Farm Bill gives authority to various USDA agencies to advance systems that reduce and mitigate GHGs and climate change.
+This assistance includes programs and funding which can be used to provide farmers and ranchers with information, technical resources, and funding to make ecologically sound choices that address climate change.
+Below we show how USDA can use that authority to help farmers sequester C and reduce greenhouse gas emissions.
 Learning from implementing our suggestions will provide a foundation for a 2023 Farm Bill that enables significantly more progress toward limiting climate disruption.

-USDA has joined with EPA, the Department of Energy, the U.S. Geological Survey and other federal agencies in producing the Fourth National Climate Assessment, which cites the critical need for producers and rural communities to intensify efforts to mitigate, prepare for, and adapt to climate change (Gowda et al., 2018).
+USDA has joined with EPA, the Department of Energy, the U.S. Geological Survey and other federal agencies in producing NCA4, which cites the critical need for producers and rural communities to intensify efforts to mitigate, prepare for, and adapt to climate change (Gowda et al., 2018).
 The call to action of all these agencies can only be realized if their words are followed with vigorous and persistent action to move U.S. agriculture towards the production systems discussed in this section.